Prerequisites for using SageMaker HyperPod

 To learn more about requesting a quota increase in general, see Requesting a Quota Increase in the AWS Service Quotas User Guide.

-Setting up SageMaker HyperPod with Amazon VPC
+Setting up SageMaker HyperPod with a custom Amazon VPC

 Note